 - Doux: Sweet, more than 5% sugar

 We know it’s the season for celebration with Christmas and New Year’s still yet ahead of us so, go ahead, grab a few bottles of bubbly.
-If you’re a fan of the fizz make a resolution for 2012 to sip more bubbles regardless of date on the calendar.
+If you’re a fan of the fizz make a resolution to sip more bubbles regardless of date on the calendar.
 You won’t be disappointed.